 Before Absolute Airflow came to KickCharge, its vans contained a big no-no: a bulleted list.
 Other text on the trucks was too small to be legible from any distance.

 There was a lot happening on the Garage Floor Company vehicle wrap before KickCharge Creative rebranded the company.
 It was nearly impossible to read the company’s actual name.
 Plus, the color palate and design were uninspired.

 A better brand makes all marketing work better.
 Refer to this brand implementation checklist for tips on where and how to implement new branding.
 Remember that when it comes to effective, memorable marketing, consistency is key.

 Choosing the Right Canvas

 The best trucks to wrap for advertising have an open canvas with minimal obstructions that would interrupt the design.
-We prefer the Ford Transit Mid Roof; its shape is ideally suited for most logos, and the license plate is on the bumper, so it does not obscure any of the available design space on the doors.
+We prefer the Ford Transit Mid Roof; its shape is ideally suited for most logos, and since the license plate is on the bumper, it does not obscure any of the available design space on the doors.
 The Dodge Promaster, Chevy Express, Nissan and Mercedes Sprinter have the license plate on the rear door.